Course-OO-modeling/Trafo/README.md

 ## Acknowledgments

-* We acknowledge all authors and participants, which contributed to this project.
+* We acknowledge all authors and participants who contributed to this project.
 Thank You.